chun-eric/bazaar_ecommerce/README.md

 Day 4

 - Created Search Feature.
 Display products based on search query.
+Updated the collections page with the search and showSearch from useContext.
+Added if conditions in the appliedFilter function and added search and showSearch as dependencies.

 Day 5